dankim444/Battleship-Game/README.txt

 =: Core Concepts :=
 ===================

-  1. 2d array of Strings.
+  1. 2d array.
 This represents the game board and stores all information about the different types of ships.
 Using strings was appropriate because I needed a way to represent the variety of different ship types and their orientations. "_" represents water, "1" represents a submarine, "H2" represents a horizontal cruiser, "V2" represents a vertical cruiser, "H3" represents a horizontal battleship, "V3" represents a vertical battleships,